Decomposable Fourier Multipliers and an Operator-Algebraic Characterization of Amenability: Fourier-Stieltjes algebras and decomposable multipliers on

-\paragraph{Fourier-Stieltjes algebras} Recall that the Fourier-Stieltjes algebra $\B(G)$ of a locally compact group $G$ is the complex linear span of the set of all continuous positive-definite functions on $G$, see \cite[Def.
-2.1.5]{KaL1}.
-It coincides with the set of all matrix coefficients of continuous unitary representations of $G$, i.e.
+\paragraph{Fourier-Stieltjes algebras} Recall that we defined the Fourier-Stieltjes algebra $\B(G)$ of a locally compact group $G$ in \eqref{BG-as-entries}.
+It is known that it is the complex linear span of the set of all continuous positive definite functions on $G$, see \cite[Definition 2.1.5 p.~40]{KaL18}.
+Equipped with pointwise multiplication and addition $\B(G)$ becomes a commutative unital Banach algebra by \cite[Theorem 2.1.11 p.~44]{KaL18}.